 Welcome to the New Zealand in 2020 website.

-We are running a bid to bring the 78th World Science Fiction Convention, or Worldcon, to New Zealand in 2020.
-The site for 2020 will be selected by the members of the 2018 Worldcon, in San Jose.
+We WERE running a bid to bring the 78th World Science Fiction Convention, or Worldcon, to New Zealand in 2020.
+We have since won the bid at Worldcon 76 in San Jose. 🙂 Our name is CoNZealand, and you can find full information at https://conzealand.nz

 Voting forms for site selection of the 78th World Science Fiction Convention, to be held in 2020, are now available from the Worldcon 76 site.
 Site Selection Ballots Voting is open to all members of Worldcon 76 (whether full or supporting), and costs an additional USD$50 to cast a vote.
 This money is given to […]